inputfalken/Sharpy/README.md

 This is a hobby project of mine where the goal is to have an easy way of generating some fake data.

-Hope you'll find this class libary useful.
+Hope you'll find this class library useful.
 ## Install
-Use the Nuget Package Manager Console and type Install-Package Sharpy
+Use the NuGet Package Manager Console and type Install-Package Sharpy

+## Todo

+* Travis ignore when tests fails after update of NUnit.
+* Combine AppVeyor with Travis by using their API.

-[Link](https://www.nuget.org/packages/Sharpy/) to package on Nuget.
+[Link](https://www.nuget.org/packages/Sharpy/) to package on NuGet.
 ## Dependencies:

 * [NodaTime](https://github.com/nodatime/nodatime) for dates